ceres-solver/ceres-solver/docs/source/introduction.rst

          squares problems, please start by reading the :ref:`chapter-tutorial`.

-.. [#f2] While there is some debate as to who invented of the method
+.. [#f2] While there is some debate as to who invented the method
          of Least Squares [Stigler]_.
 There is no debate that it was Carl Friedrich Gauss's prediction of the orbit of the newly discovered asteroid Ceres based on just 41 days of